abcd-ca/Arduino_Melody/README.md

 3. Create a new Arduino project.
 In it, paste the contents of /examples/example1.ino

-4. Wire up a piezo buzzer or speaker just like in this example: http://arduino.cc/en/Tutorial/Tone
+4. Wire up a piezo buzzer or speaker just like in this example: http://arduino.cc/en/Tutorial/Tone.
+(Make sure MELODY_PIN matches yoru wiring.)

 5. Run it.
 You should hear some tunes play.